 Celebrate winning a new client, reaching a new revenue milestone, getting a positive media mention, or cleaning up old files.
 When you are constantly focused on the purpose, you’ll get through the hard times easier.

 Stay at home parenting and working from home tests your patience, endurance, and sanity.
 But I’ve noticed an improvement in the quality of our lives as each month goes by.
 The first three months were brutal due to the tremendous lack of sleep for everyone.
 By the sixth month, our son would often sleep at least three hours in one stretch, and sometimes 4-5 hours at a time.

 We made a conscience decision NOT to sleep train our baby using the cry-it-out method because we have nowhere to go the next morning.
 Instead, we use a softer sleep training method.

 It hurts us too much to abandon him in the crib and hear him cry until he hyperventilates.
 As a result, our days and nights are long.
-But we believe that by the time our son is 3, he should be able to sleep at least 8 hours a night uninterrupted.
-So we soldier on.
+However, eventually, your child will start sleeping more regularly through the night.

 Rewards Of Stay At Home Parenting

 Even though it’s hard being a stay at home parent who also has a business to run, I’ve never felt so much love, satisfaction, and gratitude as I have during the first year of my son’s life.
 My son has crystallized the value of financial independence and having a lifestyle business.